kevandcal/social-network/README.md

 <img src="public/pictures/for-readme/social-network-9.png" width="80%" height="80%">

 -   So he goes to `Find People`, which lists the three people who have signed up most recently.
-(Since he is among the members shown here, he could click on himself, but that would simply redirect him to his own profile) Clicking on them will take him to their profile, where he can see their bio and click `Add Friend` if he so chooses:
+Clicking on any member other than himself (if he clicks on himself, he will simply be redirected to his own `My Profile`) will take him to their profile, where he can see their bio and click `Add Friend` if he so chooses:

 <img src="public/pictures/for-readme/social-network-10.png" width="80%" height="80%">